ysndr/MSc-Thesis/chapter/related-work.md

 The Editor extension's responsibility is to act as a source and sink for data.
 It sends Monto compliant messages to the broker and receives processing results such as (error) reports.
-The communication is based on the ZeroMQ[zeromq] technology which was chosen because it is lightweight and available in manly languages [@monto-disintegrated] allowing to make use of existing language tools.
+The communication is based on the ZeroMQ[@hintjensZeroMQMessagingMany2013] technology which was chosen because it is lightweight and available in manly languages [@sloaneMontoDisintegratedDevelopment2014] allowing to make use of existing language tools.

 #### Merlin

-The Merlin tool [@merlin,@merlin-website] is in many ways a more specific version of the idea presented in Monto.
+The Merlin tool [@Merlin,@bourMerlinLanguageServer2018a] is in many ways a more specific version of the idea presented in Monto.
 Merlin is a language server for the Ocaml language, yet predates the Language Server Protocol.

 The authors of Merlin postulate that implementing "tooling support traditionally provided by IDEs" for "niche languages" demands to "share the language-awareness logic" between implementations.
-As an answer to that, they describe the architecture of Merlin in [@merlin].
+As an answer to that, they describe the architecture of Merlin in [@bourMerlinLanguageServer2018a].

 Similarly to Monto, Merlin separates editor extensions from language analysis.
 However, Merlin uses a command line interface instead of message passing for interaction.